m0nnnna/misskey/README.md

 Misskey will generate its own certs no need for certs at all with this setup.

 You should be ready to setup your admin account and call it a day.

+When a new version of misskey is released you will need to run again the same two commands "docker-compose build --no-cache" and "docker-compose up -d" this will build the latest version, make sure to take note during the first run of the containers to check and see if they are complaining about needing X version of installed software, you will need to adjust your alpine linux version in the Dockerfile.